-Background: The CU Regents mandated that annual review criteria be separated out from Retention, Promotion, and Tenure criteria.
-Departments are individually tasked with generating their own annual review criteria and process to be in accord with this mandate.
-While we've designed this toolkit to be specific to revising the annual review criteria for tenured/tenuretrack faculty, the same practices described here also apply to other processes, including annual reviews for instructional, research, and clinical (IRC) faculty.
+Background: The CU Regents mandated that annual review criteria be separated out from Reappointment, Promotion, and Tenure criteria.
+Departments are individually tasked with generating their own annual review criteria and processes to be in accord with this mandate.
+While we've designed this toolkit to be specific to revising the annual review criteria for tenured/tenure- track faculty, the same practices described here also apply to other processes, including annual reviews for instructional, research, and clinical (IRC) faculty.